Your easy adv server system.

-You can filter the banner list with top left select control which filter banner for its status and position.
+You can filter the banner list with top left select control which filter banners for its status and position.

-You can search banner using the “Find” field in the top control panel.
+You can search banners using the “Find” field in the top control panel.

-You can add a new banner and delete a group of banner using the checkbox on the left in the list and the Delete selected command.
+You can add a new banner and delete a group of banners using the checkbox on the left in the list and the Delete selected command.

 A refresh command is provided to easily refresh the page and see counters change.